Arash-Nozarinejad/public-projects/Machine Learning/Financial News Sentiment Analysis/readme.md

 The `save_model` function allows us to save our trained model to disk.
 We utilize the joblib.dump method from Scikit-learn's joblib module.
 Saving the model ensures that we can use it later for making predictions on new, unseen data without the need to retrain it from scratch.

 ## Conclusion

+In our sentiment analysis task using Naïve Bayes and SVM models, we observed the following results:

+- Naïve Bayes Model:
+  - The model performed well in predicting the 'neutral' sentiment, with 67% precision and 96% recall.
+  - However, it struggled with the 'negative' and 'positive' sentiments, achieving lower precision, recall, and F1-scores.
+  - The overall accuracy of the Naïve Bayes model was 66%.
+- SVM Model:
+  - The SVM model also excelled in predicting the 'neutral' sentiment, with 70% precision and 96% recall.
+  - Similar to the Naïve Bayes model, it faced challenges with the 'negative' and 'positive' sentiments.
+  - The overall accuracy of the SVM model was 72%.

 To further improve my sentiment analysis models, I have devised the following plan: